nielsonm/pnwds/2012_sea/git_session.md

 # Besides D.O. who else is using Git?
 (Hint: the answer may surprise you)
   Linux Kernal, Ruby, Gnome, Microsoft, Netflix, Android, Facebook, Google, Perl, PostgreSQL, Rails, Gnome, KDE, X.org, and more.

+  Government:
+  We the People is a petition webapp that allows authenticated users to submit petitions directly to the Whitehouse.
+Guess what, it's a Drupal distro (insert kermit freak gif).

+  NASA has a GH acct.

   German legislature now has released their draft legislation on GH, this is HUGE.
 Github's repos can be made public, so now ppl can view ammendments to pending legislation.
-  Laws are the operating system of society, the scope of the project is enormous and the clients are a nightmare.
+  Laws are the operating system of society, the scope of the project is enormous and the clients expectations can be a nightmare.
+  Not only are the laws on GH, but tools to implement this locally. https://github.com/bundestag/gesetze-tools

+Education: Bill Fitzgerald from Portland's own Funny Monkey suggested that git could be used by teachers to build, share and maintain curricula.
+Info graphic included: https://s3.amazonaws.com/easel.ly/all_easels/33386/Teacher_Git/image.jpg   http://funnymonkey.com/thinking-about-the-verbs

 Warning: This session may contain odd humor, awkward metaphors, sudden flashes of inspiration and an intense desire to register for a GitHub account.